alirezasalemi7/DEDR-MM-FiD/README.md

   "id": /*id of this passage in all passages*/
 }
 ```
-  - image_feats_addr/image_feats_mapping_addr: In order to create the image_feats file, you can use [this](https://github.com/huggingface/transformers/blob/main/examples/research_projects/lxmert/extracting_data.py) script provided by HuggingFace.
+  - image_feats_addr/image_feats_mapping_addr: In order to create the image_feats file, you can use [this script](https://github.com/huggingface/transformers/blob/main/examples/research_projects/lxmert/extracting_data.py) provided by HuggingFace.
 In order to create image_feats_mapping, which is used to speedup the search in image_feats dataset, we have provided the `shared/image_feats_to_ids.py` script for this purpose.

-  - captions: We use ExpansionNet v2 to generate captions, which can be found [here](https://github.com/jchenghu/ExpansionNet_v2).
+  - captions: We use [ExpansionNet v2](https://github.com/jchenghu/ExpansionNet_v2) to generate captions.
 However, if you want to use your own captions with our approach, the caption file should be a json file that follows this format:

 ```
 {